Alternative File System

 3. Reliability:

-• Cloud storage services ensure high levels of availability and durability.
+• Cloud storage provides high availability and object durability.

 4. Performance: